Updated December 2015

 • Youth Ministry (Northern & Southern California Campuses)

 Contextualized Leadership Development (CLD) is an educational outreach program which provides quality, Bible-based ministry training in a geographically convenient and contextualized setting.
-Fifty-five CLD centers throughout North America provide classes at a post-high school level in order to train effective Christian leaders for the churches of many people groups, so that there may be a culturally-relevant church for every people group in the country.
-This program is currently taught in 19 states and 9 languages.
-The fall 2012 student population in this program was 935 students.
+Sixty-seven CLD centers throughout North America provide classes at a post-high school level in order to train effective Christian leaders for the churches of many people groups, so that there may be a culturally-relevant church for every people group in the country.
+This program is currently taught in 22 states and 12 languages.

 • Saddleback Church (Lake Forest, CA) –Saddleback lay ministry leaders and staff members can attend fully-accredited Seminary courses at the church, leading to the Master of Arts in Theological Studies from our Southern California campus.